-The best way to cover your bike repair cost and save some money in case of an unfortunate incident that may cause damage to your bike is by opting for a comprehensive bike insurance policy with a zero-depreciation add-on cover.
+The best way to cover your bike repair cost and save some money in case of an unfortunate incident involving your bike is by opting for a comprehensive bike insurance policy with a zero-depreciation add-on cover.

 What is Zero Depreciation Bike Insurance